plackyhacker/plackyhacker.github.io/binary/ropandcop.md

 );
 ```

 Using the `__stdcall` calling convention this means moving the module address into `rcx` and a pointer to the function name string into `rdx`, fairly standard stuff so far.
-The problem is that there are no gadgets which contain `mov rdx, r63`.
+The problem is that there are no gadgets which contain `mov rdx, r62`.
 There is actually one gadget but it presents a problem:

 ```
-mov rdx, rx ; call rsi ;
+mov rdx, rax ; call rsi ;
 ```

 The problem is that a valid call address must be in `rsi` before this is called and `call` instructions push the saved return address on to the stack which alters the ROP chain on the stack.